bolshiyanov/proBackEnd-Nodejs-Nestjs-PostgreSQL/README.md

-## Не забудь звезду

-в файле .development.env конфигурация для бд. Добавить свою.
+## Put me star

+in the .development.env file, the configuration for the database.
+Add your own.

+This:
+Restaurant API
+Architecture of the server application
+JWT Registration/Authorization
+User roles and their verification
+PostgreSQL database + Sequelize
+Working with the file system
+API documentation
+develop/production configuration
+Data validation
+Docker/docker-compose

-#### npm run start:dev - Запуск
+#### npm run start:dev - start

 ##